 Guidelines for applying can be found below.
-It is anticipated that 2-3 applications will be selected for funding.
+It is anticipated that up to three applications will be selected for funding.
 Support will be given on the order of $1,500-$3,000.
-Organizers are encouraged to seek sources of additional funding.
-QB3-Berkeley and MCB will help with room reservations and publicity.
+Organizers are encouraged to seek sources of additional funding and minimize costs, e.g. by considering speakers from local institutions such as UC Berkeley, Stanford, UCSF, and UC Davis.
+QB3-Berkeley will help with meeting room reservations and publicity.

 Applications will be scored by the reviewers based on the following criteria: